Atopic dermatitis - External and Internal Eye

 - Chronic eczema – lichenification, scaling, hyper- and hypopigmentation

 Intense pruritus (itching) is a hallmark of atopic dermatitis.
-Scratching leads to lichenification (skin thickening).
+Scratching leads to lichenification (skin thickening from chronic trauma).
 Eyelid skin may be involved with scaly or lichenified plaques.
 Impaired barrier function leads to increased transepidermal water loss and the risk of bacterial and viral cutaneous infections.
 Patients with atopic dermatitis are prone to impetiginization with Staphylococcus aureus.
 Secondary infections with herpes simplex virus (eczema herpeticum), molluscum contagiosum, Coxsackie virus, or vaccinia virus (eczema vaccinatum) can occur.

 Atopic keratoconjunctivitis is characterized by ocular pruritus, burning, and tearing.
 It is usually associated with concomitant dermatitis and asthma and affects 20%-40% of those with dermatitis, being seen somewhat more often in males.